 A Variety of Rainbow Coloured Vegetables

-Any vegetable you can get your child to eat is going to be good for them.
-The more colour the more variety of vitamins and nutrients that they’ll receive.
-Sweet potatoes and carrots are high in vitamin A, leafy greens are high in vitamin K, while peppers have lots of vitamin C. Broccoli and other cruciferous vegetables are really high and fiber and are associated with reducing cancer-risks.
+Any vegetable you give your kids is good for their health.
+The more colors of vegetables eaten, the more variety of vitamins and nutrients children get.
+Sweet potatoes and carrots are rich in vitamin A, green leafy vegetables are rich in vitamin K, and peppers are rich in vitamin C. Plus, broccoli and some other cruciferous vegetables contain high amounts of fiber, which has also been linked to a lower risk of gut problems.

 Fortified dairy and soy milks deliver protein, calcium, phosphorous and vitamin D, all of which are important for a child’s bone development.